 Dr. Barry Hardy is the Chief Executive Officer (CEO) at Edelweiss Connect where he is leading its team supporting the development of new integrating solutions in industrial product design and safety assessment and the translation of research methods to industrial practice.
 Example recent commercial developments include the creation of the SaferWorldbyDesign platform (https://www.saferworldbydesign.com/), and the development of the SaferSkin (https://saferworldbydesign.com/saferskin/) and EdelweissData products (https://saferworldbydesign.com/edelweissdata/).
 He is currently leading the development of risk assessment knowledge infrastructure and solutions, including new approach methods, SaferbyDesign, sustainability and next generation risk assessment solutions (https://www.risk-hunt3r.eu).

-He has coordinated the OpenTox project in predictive toxicology and the ToxBank infrastructure development project.
-He is currently President of the OpenTox Association, founded in 2015 as an international non-profit organisation promoting an open knowledge community approach to new methods in predictive toxicology.
-He recently led the infrastructure development for the IMI EBiSC stem cell banking project and the eNanoMapper project developing OpenTox solutions supporting nanotechnology safety assessment.
-New projects include leading OpenRiskNet, knowledge infrastructure development for ACEnano and EU-ToxRisk and translation of research methods to industrial practice within ToxHQ.
+He coordinated the OpenTox project in predictive toxicology and is currently President of the OpenTox Association, founded in 2015 as an international non-profit organisation promoting an open knowledge community approach to new methods in predictive toxicology and the 3Rs principles of the refinement, reduction and replacement of animal experiments.
+Previously, he led the infrastructure development for the IMI EBiSC stem cell banking project, the eNanoMapper project developing solutions supporting nanotechnology safety assessment, OpenRiskNet infrastructure development supporting risk assessment, and knowledge infrastructure development for ACEnano, NanoCommons and EU-ToxRisk.